kippnorcal/seesaw/README.md

 # SeeSaw

-## Goal:
-- Pull SeeSaw activity logs from a Google Drive and load into Data Warehouse.
+Request SeeSaw activity report export, retrieve the file from email, and load the data into database.

 ## Dependencies: